You are here

 Professional biography

-I seek to empirically understand how situated communities develop their conventions/rules and products.
-This broad intent segways into research interests in communication (language, signs, multimodality) digital technology, education, mediated action, social culturalism, social capital and systems of activity.
-Therein, my research builds out from the writings of Wertsch who argues that:
+Speaking more broadly, I seek to empirically understand how situated communities develop their conventions/rules and products.
+This broad intent segways into research interests in communication (language, signs, multimodality) digital technology, mediated action, social culturalism and systems of activity.
+Thus my core research builds out from the writings of Wertsch who argues that:

 '...human action typically employs "mediational means" such as tools and language, and that these mediational means shape the action in essential ways' (Wertsch, 1991, p.12).

-An interest in mediated action began when I was introduced to computer-based cognitive tools while studying digitally-mediated learning at Oxford.
+An interest in mediated action began when I was introduced to computer-based cognitive tools while studying digitally-mediated learning as a postgraduate.
 These tools promise to distribute cognitive load between computer and human in ways which ensure that human's peculiar goal is achieved, even if it hither-to remained out-of-reach.
 Roy Pea's papers on 'distributed intelligence' speak to this perspective:

 'I take as axiomatic that intelligence is not a quality of the mind alone, but a product of the relation between mental structures and the tools of the intellect provided by the culture' (Pea 1985, p.168).